 _ 14702 Gulf Blvd., Madeira Beach, 393-9654.
 Beer, wine.

 PARADISE PIER.
-In John's Pass, everything's supposed to look old, but this place is close to it in Florida terms.
+In the ramshackle setting of John's Pass, everything's supposed to look old, but this place is close to it in Florida terms.
 John and Dolly are New Englanders who have cooked fresh fish and steaks without much fuss for more than a decade.
-If there's a line, enjoy the view from the pier.
+Don't be shy if there's a line, just enjoy the view from the pier.

 _ 196 128th Ave., Madeira Beach, 393-1824.
 Beer, wine.

 RED ROE RESTAURANT.
 Ozona sounds out-of-the-way and it is.
 This moss-draped chunk of Cracker coast is just the place to fill a picnic table with fried catfish, smoked amberjack and mullet and peel-your-own shrimp, some of it fresh off the owner's boat.
 No frills, but a genuine taste of old Florida.

 _ 303 Orange St., Ozona, 784-0535.
 Beer, wine.